 Running etiquette is an important piece to any successful run.
 The way we conduct ourselves can ingratiate us to other runners, as well as the communities we run in.
-Not to mention, using good running etiquette will help ensure your's and the other's safety, whether at a Run North County group run, an event, or a run in your neighborhood.
+Not to mention, using good running etiquette will help whether at a Run North County group run, an event, or a run in your neighborhood.

 We believe that while we run hard, and play equally hard, how we live and run is the most important piece to our running.

-To that point, we have created the following runner's guidelines that we suggest all runner's use while out running.
+To this point, we have created the following runner's guidelines that we suggest all runner's use while out running.

 PLEASE NOTE: All runs listed on Run North County follow all current state and county guidelines, and group run participants are asked to do the same.

 Suggested RNC Guidelines for Safe Running

 Always make sure that you are healthy enough to participate in the runs and walks whether running with a group run, or on your own.
 If you are unsure, check with your physician to get a checkup.

 Make sure that you wear the appropriate footwear and gear for the running terrain and conditions so that you are comfortable and safe throughout your run or walk.